SkymouseStudios/skymse-jekyll/_drafts/how-the-heck-to-do-social-media.md

 - Business

 ---

-**The problem**
+**The problem:**
 Social media is hard.

-**The plan to solve the problem.**
+**The plan to solve the problem:**
-Create things people care about — take these steps to plan your social media
+Create things people care about — take these steps to plan your social media:

 * Make a plan.
-  * Substance (Audience, purpose, topics)
+  * Substance (audience, purpose, topics)
   * Workflow (organized, formatted, and displayed)
   * Structure (channels and format)
   * Governance (Define ownership and roles.
 Who is responsible for what?)
 * Schedule your social media.
-  * Find time you audience is online
+  * Find time you audience is online.
-  * use analytics to see what types of posts do well
+  * Use analytics to see what types of posts do well.
-  * repost the same content in case it get's lost
+  * Repost the same content in case it gets lost.
 * Make a content database.
   * Content is the hard part.
 Commit to a reasonable goal.
   * Blogs are only as good as you make them.